DmitryBurnaev/starlette-web/docs/notes/anyio_structured_concurrency.md

 synchronous functions in async context.
 Some notes should be taken:

-- In general, a timeout for synchronous operation cannot be properly handled in Python.
-In some cases, you may wrap them in async-wrappers to utilize timeouts, however proceed with caution.
+- In general, a timeout for synchronous operation cannot be properly handled in Python, since no outer scope (like event loop) typically exists in that case.
+  In some cases, you may wrap sync-operations in async-wrappers to utilize timeouts, however proceed with caution.
-- **AVOID AT ALL COSTS** using `anyio.to_thread.run_sync` to wrap a potentially infinite task with a timeout block, since it will leave an orphan pending thread (even though, the control will be returned to main program).
-If running such code from console, it will be impossible to close.
-The reason is because there is no straightforward way to cancel a thread in Python.
+- **AVOID** using `anyio.to_thread.run_sync` to wrap a potentially infinite task with a timeout block, since it will leave an orphan pending thread (even though, the control will be returned to main program).
+If running such code in console, it will hang forever.
+The reason is due to there is no straightforward way to kill a thread, run from async backend, in Python.
 - `anyio.to_process.run_sync`, on the other hand, is perfectly fine to use for timeout wrapper, since it supports cancellation.
   However, it only allows to pass pickleable arguments to process, so you need to